Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 anything meaningful.
 Even if a strong relationship does exist in reality, it will not be apparent in the poorly geo-referenced data.
-The likelihood of establishing a meaningful relationship becomes even smaller when the accuracy of the point location is ±1km.
+The likelihood of establishing a meaningful relationship becomes even smaller when the accuracy of the point location is ±1 km.
 In such cases, subjective information on the conceptual location of the soil in the landscape (e.g. manually observed slope position) may be more useful for establishing rules and patterns than intersection of the actual point